 What To Consider When Getting a New Men’s Haircut

 If you’ve been rocking a man bun, you probably have longer than average hair for a dude.
 This means you can cut your hair into pretty much any style that you want.
 If you’ve had an undercut or a military style haircut, you may need to allow your hair to grow out a bit before you can totally change your look.
 Talk to your barber, let him know what haircut you want and he can help you transition your hair to get there.

 Do you have a lot of thick hair, or is your hair thin?
 Some men’s haircuts will need thicker hair to be thinned so they can lay correctly.
 An undercut is also a good option if you have very thick hair.
 With shaved down sides, you can leave the top long to style however you would like.
 For thinner hair we recommend haircuts like the comb-over or a clean shaven buzz.

 If you’re haircut is a combover or a pompadour, you may need to invest in a blowdryer.
 Read our tutorial on how to blow dry your hair into a combover.
 If you are going for a clean cut look, you should look into getting your own set of clippers so you can keep your hair trimmed at home.
 To get a good man bun you will need to get a pack of hair ties so you have enough when they inevitably get lost.

 4. Do you have the right products?

 For haircuts that you’ll style slicked back or the classic pomp, you’ll need a few styling products.
-For a shiny effect use some of the Bed Head For Men By TIGI Power Play Firm Finish Gel.
-A more retro look will need a pomade for less glossy style and hold.
-The Axe Clean Cut Look: Classic Pomade will help you style a classic side part.
+For a shiny effect, use Bed Head For Men By TIGI Power Play Firm Finish Gel.
+Conversely, a more retro look will need a pomade for less glossy style and hold.
+AXE Clean Cut Look: Classic Pomade will help you style a classic side part.